 Creating a cyber incident response plan – where to begin?

-We have previously written a blog specifically on how to create an incident response plan here.
+We have published a detailed guide on how to create an incident response plan here.
 Its thorough so please do refer to it.
 What both of these blogs assume however, is that you’re at a certain starting point already, that is you have knowledge of your IT infrastructure and all of your assets, that you know what data is stored including with third parties and that you have back-ups of critical data in place located separately from your IT systems.

 We know from experience that many small businesses are not in this position and the Hiscox Cyber readiness report referred to above confirms this by revealing that 72% of UK firms surveyed received the lowest scores for cyber readiness out of the three categories.